Aidan-Jared/3rd-Capstone/README.md

-# Review Scores From Written
+# Review Scores From Written Reviews

 ## Motivation and Project Explanation